-- a.
-Insufficient information was available at the time of the ALUC's original review of the project to assess whether the proposal would be fully in compliance with compatibility criteria (e.g., the site layout and structure height might not be known at the time a general plan change or zoning amendment, such as a PUD or PD, is submitted). - b.
-The design of the project subsequently changes in a manner that could raise questions as to the validity of a previous finding of compatibility.
-Changes warranting review include, but are not limited to, the following: - 1.
-An increase in the number of dwelling units proposed for the site; - 2.
-A proposed increase in intensity of use (more people on the site); - 3.
-Incorporation of clustering or modifications to the configuration of open land areas proposed for the site; and/or - 4.
-A proposed increase in the height of structures or other design features. - c.
-The local jurisdiction concludes that further review is warranted. - d.
-The ALUC requests further review at a date later in the approval process.
+a) Insufficient information was available at the time of the ALUC's original review of the project to assess whether the proposal would be fully in compliance with compatibility

+- criteria (e.g., the site layout and structure height might not be known at the time a general plan change or zoning amendment is requested). - b) The design of the project subsequently changes in a manner that could raise questions as to the validity of a previous finding of compatibility.
+Changes warranting review include, but are not limited to, the following: - 1) An increase in the number of dwelling units proposed for the site; - 2) A proposed increase in intensity of use (more people on the site); - 3) Incorporation of clustering or modifications to the configuration of open land areas proposed for the site; and/or - 4) A proposed increase in the height of structures or other design features. - c) The local jurisdiction concludes that further review is warranted. - d) The ALUC requests further review at a date later in the approval process.